yseulthb/yseulthb.github.io/_pages/slowscience.md

 {% include toc %}

-I had the opportunity to give a talk about Slow Science at the online conference [LiveMEEG2020](https://livemeeg2020.org/) last October.
+I had the opportunity to give a talk about Slow Science at the online conference [LiveMEEG2020](https://livemeeg2020.org/) in October 2020.
 You can access my slides <a href="/pdf/SlowScience.pdf" target="_blank"><b>[here]</b></a> to have an overview of my presentation.
 Below, I have added the various references and resources I could accumulate on the topic, as well as some existing initiatives that promote better / alternative ways of doing science.

 ## Scientific papers
 - Berg, L.D., Huijbens, E.H., Larsen, H.G.
 (2016).
 Producing anxiety in the neoliberal university.
 The Canadian Geographer / Le Géographe canadien, 60: 168-180. [[DOI]](https://doi.org/10.1111/cag.12261)